See common questions, what officers look for, and practical tips to improve approval chances.

 Every B1/B2 visa interview follows a predictable pattern.
 The consular officer's questions are designed to understand three things: whether your travel purpose is genuine, whether you have the financial stability to support your trip, and whether you intend to return home afterward.
 Most interviews explore the same categories: purpose of visit, travel history, finances, home ties, and any prior visa records.

-Below are the most frequent B1/B2 visa interview questions and guidance on how to respond confidently.
-These examples align with the B1/B2 visa interview questions and answers 2025 edition.
+Below are the most frequent B-1/B-2 visa interview questions and guidance on how to respond confidently.
+These examples reflect current B1/B2 visa interview practices as of 2026.

 Answer guidance: Keep your response consistent with your DS-160 form.